 Now, no offence to our Polish friends and visitors, and their modern history, but the highest point in Australia was actually discovered and named tens of thousands of years ago.
 Targangal has long been a sacred site for Aboriginal people as an important part of ceremony and trade, and as a seasonal food source.

-If you would like to learn more about the fascinating culture and history of Jindabyne and the Snowy Mountains, come with us on an Altitude to Sea Level tour!LEARN MORE
+If you would like to learn more about the fascinating culture and history of Jindabyne and the Snowy Mountains, come with us on a Snowy Mountains Hydro Majestic tour!LEARN MORE

 By the way, how do you pronounce “Strzelecki”?
 Most locals say Strezlecki, but Polish locals and visitors correct us with Streletski!